 Keeping a pool safe for use often includes frequent maintenance and supervision for all types of pool owners from hotels to gyms to homeowners.
 As such, lack of maintenance and lack of supervision are common types of negligent acts leading to pool injuries and liability for pool owners.

-Common Causes of Swimming Pool Accidents in Charleston, Myrtle Beach, and Pawleys Island
+Common Causes of Swimming Pool Accidents in Charleston, Georgetown, Myrtle Beach, and Pawleys Island

 Swimming pool accidents are caused by multiple factors or conditions.
 The three general categories for the causes of swimming pool accidents include defective products, lack of maintenance, and lack of supervision.